sveltia/sveltia-cms/README.md

 ### Features not to be implemented

 - **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** due to performance limitations.
 We may implement a high-performance Git Gateway alternative in the future.
+We may also support the other services if/when their APIs improve to allow the CMS to fetch multiple files at once.
 - The Netlify Identity Widget will not be supported, as it’s not useful without Git Gateway.
 We may be able to support it in the future if/when a Git Gateway alternative is created.
 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.
 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.